FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 W-Search command
 ++++++++++++++++

-Click the "W-Search" icon to enter the W-Search command editing interface
+Click the "W-Search" icon to enter the W-Search command editing interface.

 This command is a welding wire positioning command, including three commands of start of positioning, end of positioning and calculation of offset.
 This command is generally used in welding scenes and requires the combination of welding machine and robot IO and motion commands.